networknt/light-example-graal/README.md

 The light-4j service module uses reflection to handle dependency injection.
 We need to make sure that native-image tool can handle the reflection with a config file.
 For more details, please visit [reflection](reflection)

+### service-loader

+If you are using Java ServiceLoader to inject implementations for an interface, please visit [service-loader](service-loader)

+### system-properties

+For light-4j config, we need to pass the System Properties to the application during the runtime to change the behavior of the service.
+This example is use to demo the native executable with command line system properties.
+For more info, please visit [system-properties](system-properties)

+### logback

+This is the example that explores logback in the native executable.
+Most importantly, how to pass the config file to change the logging level by restarting the server.
+For more details, please visit [logback](logback)

+### util-logging

+As we found some issues with logback, this example explores java logging as it is supported by GraalVM.
+For more details, please visit [util-logging](util-logging)